 The original village itself, commonly referred to as Les Allues, is where you’ll find gorgeous traditional style chalets, picture perfect when dusted with snow.
 Onwards up the valley is Méribel or ‘Méribel Centre’ which continues this style and also home to much of the areas shopping and nightlife.

-And finally higher up the valley, Meribel – Mottaret, at 1750m making access to the ski area even more easy, visitors can take the Plattières gondola and reach 2,700m in just under 10 minutes.
+And finally higher up the valley, Meribel – Mottaret, at 1750m making access to the ski area even easier, visitors can take the Plattières gondola and reach 2,700m in just under 10 minutes.
 Although you will find all three main areas are extremely well connected to the piste since recent lift investments, ensuring these pretty resorts are in prime position to access the Three Valleys ski area.

 Getting to Méribel

-Geneva Airport is 180km from Méribel and a 2 hour 10 minute hour transfer away depending on weather and traffic.
-Transfers from Geneva to Méribel can be booked quickly and easily though our online booking system.
+Geneva Airport is 180km from Méribel and a 2 hour 10-minute hour transfer away depending on weather and traffic.
+Transfers from Geneva to Méribel can be booked quickly and easily through our online booking system.
 You’ll receive an instant confirmation of your booking and feel safe in the knowledge that we will take care of your transfer.
 All of our transfer vehicles at GVA Transfers are equipped for mountain roads and we offer a 24/7 customer service line if you have any questions about your transfer to Méribel.

 At GVA Transfers we know that selecting the right ski or snowboard hire can be tough, that’s why you should leave it to the experts.
 We always recommend Intersport for all of our clients.
 They have shops all over the French and Swiss Alps and offer a large range of gear rental for all abilities.